baopham/3ree-monopoly-deal/README.md

 - [ ] Rework on webpack for SCSS and CSS modules
 - [ ] Draw 5 cards when hand is empty
 - [ ] Handle actions that require other players' responses
+  - [x] Payment: payers get a form to select cards
+  - [ ] Payment: payee should not be able to do any other actions until all the payers pay their due
+  - [ ] Payment: handle when the payer does not have enough money to pay
+  - [ ] Payment: rent